Who knew losing weight could be so confusing?

-There is so much information on dieting and losing weight that you would think everyone must know all the answers to shedding kilos.
-However there’s so much hype out there about what’s healthy and what’s not that it can get quite confusing.
+If you’ve been dieting and not losing weight, you’re not alone!
+In this article I’m going to bust some common diet myths.
+There’s so much hype out there about what’s healthy and what’s not that it can get quite confusing.

-So, with all the knowledge we have available to us, why are the statistics for overweight and obesity climbing throughout the western world?
+With all the knowledge available to us, why are the statistics for overweight and obesity climbing throughout the western world?
 I believe there are a few reasons, but think the biggest cause is lifestyle.
 How you live your life and the choices you make can be seen on either your flat or bulging belly.

 Are you ready to ditch the diet mentality and take a healthy approach to weight loss?
-Let’s bust some weight loss myths.
+First, let’s bust some weight loss myths.

 5 diet myths debunked